darktable-org/darktable/README.md

 /opt/darktable-test/bin/darktable --configdir "~/.config/darktable-test"
 ```

 and ensure to disable the option "write sidecar file for each image" in preferences -> storage -> XMP.
+This way,
+your regular/stable version will save its configuration files in `~/.config/darktable`, as usual, and
+the test/unstable one in `~/.config/darktable-test`, so they will not produce database conflicts.

 #### Regular/stable version